-Ms. Henderson clarified to Mr. Johnson that the swim team meets twice year.
+Ms. Henderson clarified to Mr. Johnson there are two swim meets a year.
 She agreed that vegetation along the fence would make it look good and could appease the concerns.
-She said without having a landscape architect with them she could not tell what it would look like but she does not think anyone is opposed to doing what is best for the neighbors.
+She said without having a landscape architect with them she could not tell what it would look like but does not think anyone is opposed to doing what is best for the neighbors.